Awakhiwekyle/Awakhiwe/README.md

 ## Hi there! 👋

+My name is Awakhiwe (Awa) Khabo.
 I'm a highly motivated software developer with over 2 years of experience, specializing in full-stack development and innovative solution-building.
 I recently completed an intensive Coding Traineeship with IT Career Switch, where I honed my skills across multiple programming languages and successfully delivered two real-world projects.

 ### What I Can Do:
 1. **Full-Stack Development:** Proficient in front-end and back-end technologies, including HTML5, CSS3, JavaScript, jQuery, Bootstrap, React, NodeJS, and Flask.